jelly-beam/rebar3_ex_doc/README.md

 ```

 Please see the `ex_doc` [configuration documentation](https://hexdocs.pm/ex_doc/Mix.Tasks.Docs.html#module-configuration) for a complete overview of available configuration directives.
+Note that `"assets"` can be replaced with a map from source to target directories.

 You may also use an external config file by specifying a path instead of a proplist.
 See `ex_doc --help` for more info.